aodr3w/keiji-scheduler/README.md

 ## about

 keiji-scheduler is a Go program responsible for managing the execution cycle of tasks within the keiji task scheduling system.
-It reads tasks from a database and schedules each task to run in its own goroutine at an interval unique to that task.
+It reads tasks from a database and schedules each task to run in its own goroutine at an interval unique to each task.
 Additionally, keiji-scheduler listens for messages over a TCP bus, allowing it to gracefully terminate, disable, or delete tasks based on directives received.

 ## features

 - **Concurrent Task Execution**: Each task runs in its own goroutine, ensuring concurrent / non-blocking processing.

-- **Unique Intervals**: Tasks are scheduled to run at intervals derived from their unique scheduling information.
+- **Unique Intervals**: Each Task is scheduled to run at an interval derived from its own scheduling information.

 - **Database-Driven**: Tasks are stored and managed in a database, allowing for dynamic updates and easy management.